Freedom High School (Woodbridge, Virginia): Test scores

 Freedom High School is not a fully accredited high school based on its performance on the Virginia SOL (Standards of Learning) tests by the Virginia Department of Education for the 2006-2007 school year.

 According to the 2015 Virginia Department of Education State Accreditation and Federal Status Report, Freedom High School has a Provisionally Accredited High School status due to Graduation Rate.

 Freedom High School has a continuing pledge to raising the bar on its SOL scores.

 Athletics

 The school's mascot is the Eagles and its sports teams currently play in the AAA Cardinal District of the AAA Northwest Region.
+As stated above the Freedom Varsity Football Team won the VHSL 6A State Championship in the 2022-23 season, ranked 100 nationally.
+They began the 2023-24 season ranked 74 Nationally and 1 in Virginia.